apache/fluo-uno/README.md

 Download command
 ----------------

 The `download` command needs to be run first.
-It will download the binary tarballs of Fluo's dependencies (i.e Accumulo, Hadoop, Zookeeper and Spark) and their corresponding file hashes and signatures.
-It will use the Apache download mirror specified by `APACHE_MIRROR` in env.sh.
+It will download the binary tarballs of software needed by fluo-dev (i.e Accumulo, Hadoop, Zookeeper, Spark, etc).
+If the software is an Apache project, it will use the Apache download mirror specified by `APACHE_MIRROR` in env.sh.
 Other mirrors can be chosen from [this website][1].
-This command will also output hashes and signatures (if you have `gpg` installed) of the downloaded software.
-It is important to inspect this output before installing the software.
+This command will verify that the MD5 hashes of the downloaded tarballs match the expected MD5 hashes set in your `env.sh`.
+If any don't match, the command will fail and error message will be printed.

     fluo-dev download

 After this command is run for the first time, it only needs to run again if you upgrade software and need to download the latest version.

 Setup command
 -------------